laravel-notification-channels/gammu/README.md

 ### Gammu

-Make sure your Gammu has properly configured and able to send SMS.
+Make sure your Gammu SMSD has properly configured and able to send SMS.
 For more info to install and configure Gammu SMSD, read the [Gammu SMSD documentation](https://wammu.eu/smsd/).

 ### Gammu Api

-This is an optional if you don't want to use native Gammu method and use [Gammu Api](https://github.com/kristiandrucker/gammuApi).
+This is an optional if you don't want to use native Gammu SMSD method and use [Gammu Api](https://github.com/kristiandrucker/gammuApi).
 Make sure you configured it properly and able to send SMS using this API.

 ## Installation